 This modern castle dates from between the 15th and early 17th-centuries, when successive ruling families created a luxurious, fortified castle.

 Cardiff Castle is a medieval castle and Victorian Gothic revival mansion located in the city centre of Cardiff.

-During your stay at Celtic Manor, be sure to get out and about to take in some of the abundant history, fabulous shopping and stunning scenery of the surrounding area.
+During your stay at Ty Hotel, be sure to get out and about to take in some of the abundant history, fabulous shopping and stunning scenery of the surrounding area.

 Caerleon was one of the most important military sites in Britain under the Roman Empire.

 Today, this is brought to life at the imaginatively displayed Fortress Baths and Roman Legionary Museum, and the amphitheatre, scene of bloodthirsty entertainment and according to legend, the site of King Arthur’s Round Table.